 Prerequisite: Any course in Geology.
-Lecture: 8 hours per semester

 Laboratory: 32 hours during a four-day field trip.

 Discussion and observation of the physical and historical geology of the Great Basin province of the United States, with specific emphasis on the geology of the Death Valley National Monument.
 Course work will include a series of lectures preparatory to a four-day field trip through parts of the Great Basin in and around Death Valley.
 Students must attend the field trip for successful completion of the course.